gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

 * Files that you explicitly allow via the `allowed_paths` parameter in `launch()`.
 This parameter  allows you to pass in a list of additional directories or exact filepaths you'd like to allow users to have access to.
 (By default, this parameter is an empty list).

 Users should NOT be able to access other arbitrary paths on the host.
-Furthermore, as a security measure,
+Furthermore, as a security measure, you can also **block** specific files or directories from being able to be accessed by users.
+To do this, pass in a list of additional directories or exact filepaths to the `blocked_paths` parameter in `launch()`.
+This parameter takes precedence over the files that Gradio exposes by default or by the `allowed_paths`.